paulross/PythonExtensionPatterns/doc/sphinx/source/canonical_function.rst

 Principle
 ===============

-To avoid all the errors we have seen it is useful to have a C coding pattern for handling ``PyObjects`` that does the following:
+To avoid all the errors we have seen, particularly in :ref:`chapter_refcount` it is useful to have a C coding pattern for handling ``PyObjects`` that does the following:

 * No early returns and a single place for clean up code.
 * Borrowed references incref'd and decref'd correctly.
-* No stale Exception from previous execution path.
+* No stale Exception from a previous execution path.
 * Exceptions set and tested.
 * NULL is returned when an exception is set.
 * Non-NULL is returned when no exception is set.